zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 147. This is dyed: here the little joy, less fun, here there is more bitter,

-Like this is a hook、After the Joyer knows, it should be like a rhino horn alone.
+Like this is a hook、After the Joyer knows, it should be like a rhinoceros horn alone.

 "This is dyed: little joy here": "dyed," or "crochet," or "temptation," or